sderosiaux/golb/src/pages/2018-08-10-never-commit-too-early/index.md

 // is f(1) true or false?
 ```

-- Side-effects free: nothing outside of the scope of the function should be altered:
+- **Side-effects free**: nothing outside of the scope of the function should be altered:

 ```scala
 // Those are NOT side-effect free